-The Managing Owner, on behalf of the Fund, has appointed Deutsche Investment Management Americas Inc. as the marketing agent (the "Marketing Agent") to assist the Managing Owner by providing support to educate institutional investors about the DBIQ indices and to complete governmental or institutional due diligence questionnaires or requests for proposals related to the DBIQ indices.
+The Managing Owner, on behalf of the Trust and the Fund, has appointed Deutsche Investment Management Americas Inc. as the marketing agent (the "Marketing Agent") to assist the Managing Owner by providing support to educate institutional investors about the DBIQ indices and to complete governmental or institutional due diligence questionnaires or requests for proposals related to the DBIQ indices.